트립팝 TripopTripop

 Gion district at night

 Shijo Dori + Hanamikoji Street.
-The 30 minutes after sunset are magical — lantern-lit teahouses, occasional maiko sightings.
-Try the 30-minute rickshaw experience (9,000 yen) or rent traditional kimono (8,000 yen) for an authentic photo set.
+The 30 minutes after sunset are magical — lantern-lit teahouses and occasional maiko sightings.
+30-min rickshaw experience (9,000 yen) or kimono rental (8,000 yen) for an authentic photo set.

 Day 4 — Arashiyama + Kinkakuji + Nara deer park